Saint George and the Dragon (Martorell): Description

-The work, painted in International Gothic style, depicts Saint George's legend in the setting of Catalonia, Spain, during the first half of the 15th century.
-The painting was initially made as the centerpiece of an altar, and was surrounded by four, smaller, narrative panels.
+The work, painted in International Gothic style, depicts Saint George's legend in the setting of Catalonia during the first half of the 15th century.
+The painting was initially made as the centerpiece of an altar, and was surrounded by four smaller, narrative panels.

-The scene in the foreground shows St. George on a stark white horse, about to defeat the dragon by stabbing it with his lance.
-St. George is depicted in black armor with a halo above his head.
+The scene in the foreground shows Saint George on a stark white horse, about to defeat the dragon by stabbing it with his lance.
+Saint George is depicted in black armor with a halo above his head.
 The saint's expression appears calm and stoic in contrast to the dragon's, which seems angry and excited.
 The dragon has dark-green scales, is winged, and has red eyes.
-The dragon's scales, and the armor and halo on St. George are decorated with raised stucco.
+The dragon's scales, and the armor and halo on Saint George are decorated with raised stucco.
 The ground is shown to be littered with lizards, skulls, and other bones.

 In the immediate background, the princess stands praying behind them; she is dressed in a pink robe lined with ermine fur, with a large golden crown above her red-golden hair.
-In the distance, on the other side of a valley, the princess' parents and common people can be seen to be watching apprehensively from atop a castle.
+In the distance, on the other side of a valley, the princess's parents and common people can be seen to be watching apprehensively from atop a castle.
 The castle is surrounded by a serene and intricate countryside.

 In the style typical of International Gothic works, the ground rises steeply behind the scene but, unusually, it does not stretch behind the entire painting.
 Rather, there is a clear separation between the foreground and the background.
 While the background maintains the decorative nature and continuity of color typical of International Gothic backgrounds, the foreground is more expressive, and contains gradations of color and lighting.

-The main axis of the composition can be placed by the shaft of St. George's lance and an imaginary vertical line drawn through the eyes of the dragon, the horse, and the princess.
+The main axis of the composition can be placed by the shaft of Saint George's lance and an imaginary vertical line drawn through the eyes of the dragon, the horse, and the princess.
 The two lines create a "V" shape that outlines the castle in the background.